Jorge Grant: Peterborough United

 On 29 June 2021, Grant completed a move to Championship side Peterborough United for an undisclosed fee, signing a three-year deal.

 On 18 September 2021, Grant scored his first goal for Peterborough United in a 3-0 win over Birmingham City.

 Heart of Midlothian

 On 27 June 2022, Grant joined Heart of Midlothian for an undisclosed fee, signing a three-year deal.
+On 14 August 2022, he scored his first goal for the club in a 4-1 victory over Dundee United.
+He left Hearts at the expiry of his contract in June 2025.

+Salford City

+On 10 July 2025, Grant joined EFL League Two club Salford City on a two-year contract.